LoyolaChicagoBooks/introcs-csharp/rst/overload-op.rst

    :start-after: explicit cast chunk
    :end-before: chunk

+.. index:: type; decimal
+   decimal type

 Example
-:repsrc:`rational_ops_stub/test_ops.cs` tests all of the operator overloads and casts involving a Rational.
-Look at it and run it.
+:repsrc:`rational_ops_stub/test_ops.cs` tests all of the operator overloads and casts shown for a Rational.
+Look at the source code and run it.
 Note where overloaded operators are used and where implicit and explicit casts to or from a Rational are used.

+The example also illustrates a special feature of the ``decimal`` type.
+While a ``double`` is encoded with a power of 2, so 0.1 is not stored accurately, a ``decimal`` is encoded with a power of 10, so exact decimal values with up to 28 digits can be stored and manipulated.
+(This is important for monetary calculations, so a ``decimal`` literal has **m** for money appended, like  ``5.99m``, representing the mathematical quantity 5.99 exactly.)

 .. index:: exercise; overloading operators overloading operators; exercise

 .. _overloading-operator-exercise: